peterhinch/micropython-async/FASTPOLL.md

 It also enables coros to yield control in a way which prevents them from competing with coros which are ready for execution.
 Coros which have yielded in a low priority fashion will not be scheduled until all "normal" coros are waiting on a nonzero timeout.
-The benchmarks show that the improvement can exceed two orders of magnitude.
+The benchmarks show that the improvement in the accuracy of time delays can exceed two orders of magnitude.

 ## 2.1 Latency